Monson Motor Lodge: The Monson House

-This first house burned in an 1895 fire.
-The second Monson House was located at 26 Bay Street next to Brava Lane.
-Open all year, the rates were $1.50 to $2.00 per day with $7.00 to 12.00 per week.
+Later, Monson House was reopened in a new location at 26 Bay Street next to Brava Lane.
+Open all year, the rates were $1.50 to $2.00 per day with $7.00 to $12.00 per week.
 Residents could enjoy hot and cold baths.
 The hotel was again enlarged in 1901 and in 1912, when the capacity was advertised at 75.

-The final wooden hotel fell victim to the April 1914 fire that started at the Florida House and destroyed everything from Saint George Street to the Bay.
+The second Monson House burned down in the April 1914 fire that started at the Florida House and destroyed everything from Saint George Street to the Bay.
 The fire claimed four hotels, the opera house, the courthouse, and countless homes and businesses.

+Monson Hotel

-The Monson was replaced by a masonry structure that opened on January 5, 1915.
-Monson died later that year, and his brother-in-law Charles E Young Sr became manager of the new hotel.
+The Monson was rebuilt as masonry structure and reopened on January 5, 1915, as the Monson Hotel.
+Anthony Monson died later that year, and his brother-in-law, Charles E Young Sr., became manager of the new hotel.
+After reopening, the Hotel embraced its fiery history, adopting phoenix imagery on its letterhead and facade.
+The hotel became so successful that it was enlarged in 1917 with an addition to the south side.

-The Monson was enlarged in 1916 with an addition to the south side that almost doubled its size.
-The Monson Hotel remained a fixture on Saint Augustine's bay front until 1960, when it was demolished and replaced by the Monson Motor Lodge.
-That structure was eventually razed as well, and in 2003 reopened as the Hilton Bayfront Hotel.
-It remains under Hilton's management today, with 72 rooms spread over 19 small buildings.
-During excavations prior to construction of the Hilton's underground parking garage, archeologists found evidence of colonial foundations from Saint Augustine's British Period (1763–1784).
+For a brief period from 1942 to 1945, the hotel was taken over by the U.S. Coast Guard before being reopened to the public.
+In 1947, the Monson came under new ownership when it was purchased by William W. Faw.
+Faw was the first owner of the Hotel not related to the Monson family.
+The Monson Hotel remained a fixture on Saint Augustine's bay front until 1960, when changing tastes were leading to the rise in popularity of motels.
+It was demolished in 1960 and the Monson Motor Lodge was built in its place in 1961.